“Thrilling … flawless”

 Saskia Giorgini’s latest album of Franz Liszt’s Harmonies Poétiques et Religieuses (Pentatone) has been awarded with a Diapason d’Or, selected as Instrumental Choice of the Month in the BBC Music Magazine with a 5 star review, as a pick of the week in the Guardian.
 It has been widely praised: “Her masterful authority immediately captures your attention” ( Gramophone); “Her Liszt is simply stunning.
 Her lyrical signature is just as overwhelming as the technical allure of her playing” (Opus Klassiek)

-“A superb recording.. a miraculous experience…a major voice in the world of Liszt” (International Piano).
+“A superb recording.. a miraculous experience…a major voice in the world of Liszt”

-She has made other two recordings for Pentatone: an acclaimed Schöne Müllerin and Respighi Songs with tenor Ian Bostridge .
+She has made two other recordings for Pentatone: an acclaimed Schöne Müllerin and Respighi Songs with tenor Ian Bostridge .

 Winner of the International Mozart Competition in Salzburg in 2016, where she also got the special prize for the best interpretation of the commissioned work, Saskia Giorgini is also winner of the special Chopin Special Prize at the 2015 Busoni Piano Competition.
 She is praised for her unerring technique, a beautiful and moving sound, a phrasing full of fantasy and a pure musicality .